jcalvinowens/netconsd/README.md

 ## Building netconsd

+Netconsd depends on the userspace-rcu library.
+You can easily install liburcu on all common open source operating systems:

+	$ sudo apt install liburcu-dev # Debian, Ubuntu
+	$ sudo dnf install liburcu-devel # Fedora, CentOS, RHEL
+	$ pkg install liburcu gmake # BSD
+	[...]

+On Linux, once liburcu is installed, just say `make`:

+	$ make

+The daemon itself is portable and supports BSD out of the box, but the build process is unfortunately somewhat Linux-specific.
+You can hackily build it with GNU make like this:

+	$ CPATH=/usr/local/include LIBRARY_PATH=/usr/local/lib gmake

-The default Makefile target intended for production use has no external dependencies besides glibc.
-To build it, just say `make`: you'll end up with a single executable in this directory called `netconsd`, and a `*.so` file for every module in the `modules/` directory.
+You'll end up with a single executable in this directory called `netconsd`, and a `*.so` file for every module in the `modules/` directory.

 The Makefile includes a few other handy targets: